 This post may contain affiliate links.
 We make a small commission if you buy the products from these links (at no extra cost to you).
 As an Amazon Associate, I earn from qualifying purchases.
 But we only recommend products we would use ourselves.
 For more information, click here to see our disclosures.

-But the rest of the bathroom needed some help…standard builder-grade cabinets, really ugly fixtures, vinyl flooring and beige paint.
+But the rest of the bathroom needed some help.
+It had standard builder-grade cabinets, really ugly fixtures, vinyl flooring and beige paint.

 Here was my wish list for the bathroom:

-- a blue and white color scheme to match the master bedroom
+- a blue and white color scheme to match the primary bedroom

 - tile floors